asi-uniovi/traces-seconds/README.md

     wget https://zenodo.org/record/3264869/files/wiki_white.csv.gz?download=1
     wget https://zenodo.org/record/3264869/files/wikipedia_2014_hours.csv.gz?download=1

-This are the contents of the repository:
+These are the contents of the repository:

 * [1_Trace_Generation](1_Trace_Generation.ipynb): is a jupyter notebook with the trace synthetis code.
-It uses as real [traces](traces) the files in the trace directory for the [World Cup 98](https://zenodo.org/record/3264869/files/wc98_real.csv.gz?download=1) and the [Wikipedia in 2014](https://zenodo.org/record/3264869/files/wikipedia_2014_hours.csv.gz?download=1).
+It uses as real traces the files in the trace directory for the [World Cup 98](https://zenodo.org/record/3264869/files/wc98_real.csv.gz?download=1) and the [Wikipedia in 2014](https://zenodo.org/record/3264869/files/wikipedia_2014_hours.csv.gz?download=1).